zhaofengli/nixos-riscv64/README.md

 This repo contains board-specific packages to get NixOS running on RISC-V platforms.
 I'm using [this Nixpkgs tree](https://github.com/zhaofengli/nixpkgs/tree/riscv).

-For the HiFive Unmatched, include `nixos/unmatched.nix` in your NixOS configuration.

 ## Is it booting?

 Yes!
 More details [here](https://github.com/NixOS/nixpkgs/issues/101651#issuecomment-852725823).